Glance and Focus Networks for Dynamic Visual Recognition: Experiments

 \textbf{Experiments on an iPhone.} A suitable platform for the implementation of GFNet may be mobile applications, where the average inference latency and power consumption of each image are approximately linear in the amount of computation (Multiply-Adds) \cite{howard2019searching}, such that reducing computational costs helps for both improving user experience and preserving battery life.
 To this end, we investigate the practical inference speed of our method on an iPhone XS Max (with Apple A12 Bionic) using TFLite \cite{abadi2016tensorflow}.
 The single-thread mode with batch size 1 is used following \cite{howard2017mobilenets, sandler2018mobilenetv2, howard2019searching}.
 We first measure the time consumption of obtaining the prediction with each possible length of the input sequence, and then take the weighted average according to the number of validation samples using each length.
 The results are shown in Figure \ref{fig:speed}.
 One can observe that GFNet effectively accelerates the inference of both MobileNets-V3 and ResNets.
 For instance, our method reduces the required latency to achieve $75.4\%$ test accuracy (MobileNets-V3-Large) by $22\%$ (12.7ms v.s.
 16.3ms).
 For ResNets, GFNet generally requires $2\!-\!3\times$ times lower latency to achieve the same performance as baselines.

-\textbf{Experiments on GPUs.} GFNet can also be leveraged to accelerate the inference of CNNs on GPU devices, as we show in Table \ref{tab:gpu_speed}.
-Here we consider the scenario where a large number of test samples need to be processed using a GPU (i.e., NVIDIA 2080Ti).
-The images are fed into GFNet with the largest possible batch size.
-At each mini-batch, the samples that meet the early-termination criterion of a certain exit will be output, with the remaining images continued to be processed following the \emph{Focus Stage}.
-Then we compute the throughput by $N$/$T$, where $N$ denotes the number of all samples, and $T$ is the total wall-clock time of processing all the mini-batches.
-Table \ref{tab:gpu_speed} indicates that GFNet improves the throughput of ResNet and DenseNet by $\sim\!1.5\!-\!2.1\!\times$ using the same computational resources without sacrificing accuracy.
+\textbf{Experiments on GPUs.} GFNet can also be leveraged to accelerate the inference of deep networks on GPU devices.
+Here we consider the batch inference setting, where a large number of test samples need to be processed using a GPU.
+In specific, the 50,000 images in the validation set of ImageNet are fed into the GFNet with a batch size of 128 on a single NVIDIA 2080Ti GPU.
+At each mini-batch, when the inference procedure reaches any exit (\emph{i.e.}, when producing $\bm{p}_1, \bm{p}_2, \ldots$), the samples that meet the early-termination criterion will be output, with the remaining images continuing to be processed (following the \emph{Focus Stage}).
+The throughput is computed by 50,000/$T$, where $T$ is the total wall-clock time of processing all the mini-batches.
+The results are shown in Table \ref{tab:gpu_speed}.
+With the same computational resources, GFNet improves the throughput of ResNet and DenseNet by $\sim\!1.5\!-\!2.1\times$ without sacrificing the accuracy.